 - Lasers: Skin reactions are unpredictable during pregnancy and the risk of hyperpigmentation is higher.
 Thus best to avoid.

 Melasma and Hyperpigmentation

 50-70% of pregnant women will be affected by melasma or last known as chloasma or ‘mask of pregnancy’.
-It is characterised by symmetrical dark patches on cheeks, upper lips, fore head and chin.
-Hyperpigmentation occurs occurs as a dark line down center of belly called linea nigra, darkening of nipple, under arms, neck and groin.
-The changes are triggered by increase in oestrogen that stimulates increase in melanin.
+It is characterised by symmetrical dark patches on cheeks, upper lips, forehead and chin.
+Hyperpigmentation occurs as a dark line down the centre of belly called linea nigra, darkening of the nipple, underarms, neck and groin.
+The changes are triggered by an increase in oestrogen that stimulates an increase in melanin.

-Postpartum alopecia can occur during the first few months after child birth.
-It occurs with some women and not in every pregnancies.
+Postpartum alopecia can occur during the first few months after childbirth.
+It occurs with some women and not in every pregnancy.
 Usually temporary and stops after the 3rd month with regrowth occurring from 3rd to 6th month.
 However, those with susceptibility to female pattern baldness can experience no recovery with continued hair loss.
 Read more on female pattern baldness

 Treatments for Stretch Marks

 Stretch marks are atrophic scars and are difficult to remove.
-Over the counter creams are not effective as much as procedures done in a clinic.
+Over the counter, creams are not as effective as much as procedures are done in a clinic.
 Such procedures are:

 - IPL: To reduce the redness